Ready to discover the magic of Los Llanos?

 The region was once home to impressive hatos –ranches– of more than 50,000 hectares, where discerning travellers sought impressive wildlife and uncompromised privacy.
 It was the remoteness, plus Colombia’s period of conflict that left the Orinoco one step behind in terms of tourism, however, also allowing for the spectacular preservation of its culture and fauna.

 With Corocora Camp the Orinoco is back, and the region stands more proudly than ever.
-Still largely wild and untouched, it is a haven for wildlife appreciation, adventure travel and profound cultural connection –not another visitor in sight.
+Still largely wild and untouched, it is a haven for wildlife appreciation, adventure travel and profound cultural connection.

 Los Llanos’ natural remoteness also makes its culture uniquely distinctive from anywhere else in the country.
 The Llanero cowboy culture is characterized by centuries of traditions bound to the land through cattle farming and calling, barefoot horseback riding, traditional music and chants, and even anaconda catching.